Blaydon: Religious sites

 A brand new Kingdom Hall of Jehovah's Witnesses was opened in 2013, near Cowen Road.
-This was, remarkably, built by voluntary labour as Witnesses from all over the North-East donned hard hats and work gear, working under the supervision of professional builders.
+This was built by voluntary labour as Witnesses from all over the North-East donned hard hats and work gear, working under the supervision of professional builders.

 In Winlaton, the parish church of Winlaton opened in 1828, the Congregational church in 1829, and the Wesleyan Chapel in 1868.
 The latter two united to form Winlaton United Reformed-Methodist Church, but this closed in August 2015, with some members moving to join Trinity Methodist Church in Blaydon.
 The Primitive Methodists had opened a building in 1850, which was extended in 1895, and was later to become the Blaydon Corps of the Salvation Army; this corps closed in September 2012.
 St Anne's Catholic Church in Winlaton was opened in 1962.

 Sports

 The Blaydon area is the origin of the well-known traditional song "Blaydon Races", written by local musician and showman George 'Geordie' Ridley in 1862.
-The town's athletic club - the Blaydon Harriers - organise a road running race (called the Blaydon Race) every year on 9 June.
+The town's athletic club – the Blaydon Harriers – organise a road running race (called the Blaydon Race) every year on 9 June.
 The route of the race follows the route outlined by Ridley in his song.
 The traditional starting point lies outside Balmbra's pub in Newcastle's Bigg Market, and the race follows a course along Scotswood Road before crossing the River Tyne and ultimately finishing in Blaydon town centre.
 Local councillors, societies and notaries have in recent years organised an annual Blaydon Festival with music, sport and arts events that coincides with the week of race day.

 As well as the Blaydon races, The Blaydon Harriers organise regular race meetings on the Shibdon Pond fields (and other venues) throughout the year.
 These are usually well-attended both by participants and spectators.
 The Harriers' colours are orange and black.

 The rugby union club, Blaydon RFC play in the English National League 2 North, the fourth tier of the English rugby union system and a high level considering the size of the town.
 The Crow Trees rugby ground is situated to the east of the town, in neighbouring Swalwell.
 Blaydon RFC play in red shirts and white shorts.
 The former England international Mick Skinner played for Blaydon.
 Their smaller but no less illustrious neighbours, Winlaton Vulcans RFC play in Durham and Northumberland Division 2 and number Ken Goodall, the former Ireland and British Lion International, as one of their former players.
 They play in black shirts, shorts and socks with the club badge of an arm gripping a hammer over an anvil depicting their heritage being formed from the steelworking heritage of the area.

 Since 2013 Blaydon has also been host to Blaydon Cycle Club, meeting weekly and throughout the week catering from novice cyclists right through to having a race team competing in local and national events.